Hugh Roe O'Donnell: Expansion into Connacht

 O'Donnell launched raids against Richard Bingham, Lord President of Connacht, who had persecuted Connacht's Gaelic population.

 In 1595, O'Donnell began to expand his rebellion into Connacht.
 His ancestors, particularly his grandfather Manus O'Donnell, had ruled over Lower Connacht, and Hugh Roe O'Donnell increasingly demanded the restoration of these lands.
 Richard Bingham had persecuted Connacht's Gaelic population since the mid-1580s, causing many refugees to flee to Tyrconnell.
 O'Donnell aided the refugees and recruited many of them as swordsmen.
 O'Donnell resented Bingham and was "easily tempted" by the refugees, who urged him to attack Bingham's administration.
 O'Donnell invaded Connacht on 3 March 1595 with 400 men.
 From Rathcroghan, the province's ancient royal capital, he launched large raids into Longford and Roscommon.
 In June 1595, the castle of Sligo, which was key to securing control over the province, was betrayed to O'Donnell "in a stroke of luck"; Bingham's government collapsed.
-O'Donnell reestablished brehon law and asserted suzerainty over north Connacht.
+O'Donnell reestablished Brehon law and asserted suzerainty over north Connacht.

-By 1595, O'Donnell and his wife were facing difficulties; Rose had not born him children.
+By 1595, O'Donnell and his wife were facing difficulties; Rose had not borne him children.
 In order to increase his influence in southern Connacht, O'Donnell had hopes of a marriage alliance with Lady Margaret Burke, daughter of the neutral 3rd Earl of Clanricarde.
 With Tyrone's consent, Rose and O'Donnell separated.
 However, the government became aware of his plan to reportedly take Margaret from her parents by surprise or force, and in December she was placed in protective custody.
 Additionally Clanricarde stated he would "rather see [Margaret's] burial than her marriage to [O'Donnell] were he a good subject".
 Tyrone sent his trusted secretary Henry Hovenden to Tyrconnell to advise O'Donnell, and O'Donnell eventually took Rose back.
 His choice to remain in a marriage with no children is representative of his dependence on Tyrone.